 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe.
 Abuse that occurs online should not be downplayed and should be treated seriously.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
+It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.

 It is important to note that children may not find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
-For example, a friend may make a report or a member of school staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
+For example, a friend may make a report, or a member of school staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
 If staff have any concerns about a child's welfare, they should act on them immediately rather than wait to be told.